jdunkerley/jdunkerley/order-of-evaluation.md

 This post is the start of a small series around some of the functionality coming in the Alteryx Abacus 1.4 release.
 While this post, doesn't directly use anything in the add in, understanding the sequence of evaluation within an Alteryx expression is critical when working with variables (one of the big new features in the next release).
 It specifically looks at how Alteryx evaluates an expression.
 While in general you don't care, once your expression has '[side-effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science))', it can start to really matter.

+As always, as I don't work for Alteryx this is based on my poking and prodding and seeing what happens, so no guarantees it is correct!

 ## LOGS

 In this post, I'm going to use a special function - `LOG` this allows me to get a line written to a file to tell me what was evaluated.
 This is a new function in Abacus 1.4.
 It's stupidly useful for debugging complicated expressions.
 The syntax is: